ibm-cloud-docs/BlockStorage/faqs.md

 {: #accidentaldeletion}

 The answer depends on how long ago you deleted the storage volume, and if you chose to delete immediately or on anniversary date.
 If the deletion happened in the last 24 hours or the anniversary date is still yet to come, the volume might still be waiting to be reclaimed.
 If the volume status is "Cancellation pending", you can contact support to void the cancellation request.
 It's important to act fast because when the reclaim-period expires, the data is deleted automatically and it is no longer possible to restore.

-## My Windows 2012 host is supposed to have access to multiple Storage volumes, but I can't see them in Disk Manager.
-How do I fix it?
-{: faq}
-{: #diskmanager}
-{: support}

-If you use more than two volumes with the same host, and if all the iSCSI connections are from the same Storage device, you might see only two devices in Disk Manager.
-When this situation happens, you need to manually connect to each device in the iSCSI Initiator.
-For more information, see [troubleshooting Windows 2012 R2 - multiple iSCSI devices](/docs/BlockStorage?topic=BlockStorage-troubleshootingWin12).

-Windows Server 2012 R2 reached its end of life on 10 October 2023.
-Microsoft no longer provides security updates, bug fixes, or technical support for this operating system.
-Migrate your server to a newer version of the operating system, like Windows Server 2022.
-{: deprecated}

 ## My storage appears offline or read-only.
 Why did it happen and how do I fix it?
 {: #StorageOffline}